The program information below is valid for the winter 2021 term (January 1, 2021 - April 30, 2021).

 - A PhD thesis contains original results that warrant publication in the research literature.
 Indeed, candidates are encouraged to publish papers based on their research before submitting their theses.
 Moreover, the Department expects a PhD thesis to be a scholarly work that is broad in scope.
 As such, it should contain a discussion of the history of the research problem and an analysis of the relevant literature.
 For University guidelines on coauthored material in PhD theses please visit the Graduate Studies and Postdoctoral Affairs website; additional departmental guidelines apply.

 - The thesis must be on a topic in Quantum Information.
 The supervisor must be an approved Quantum Information thesis supervisor.
-A list of approved supervisor can be found on the Institute for Quantum Computing website.
+A list of approved supervisors can be found on the Institute for Quantum Computing website.

 - The candidate shall defend the thesis in an oral examination before an Examining Committee, which shall consist of the Advisory Committee, one faculty member from outside the Department, and an external examiner familiar with the student's research field.